International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/ApprovalScheme/approval_scheme_for_evaluators.md

 This document defines the rules (areas of application, required evidence) as well as the approval steps.
 These rules and processes are in part based on the approval scheme of the BSI for Common Criteria Evaluation Facilities [BSI_CC_EF-Approval].
-The specific requirements for IDS Evaluation Facilities as defined in [17025-Criteria] are based on DIN EN ISO/IEC 17025 [17025], in order to facilitate an eventual accreditation of the IDS certification scheme by national accreditation bodies.
+The specific requirements for IDS Evaluation Facilities as defined in [17025-Criteria] are based on DIN EN ISO/IEC 17025 [17025], in order to facilitate an eventual accreditation of the IDS Certification Scheme by national accreditation bodies.

 The approval of an organization as an IDS Evaluation Facility is carried out at the instigation of the owner or company management of the organization.
 Approval is granted to organizations operated by natural or legal persons under civil law.